Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions: Introduction

-Adhering to this approach, in this paper we show two ways to derive some necessary conditions.
-With this aim in mind, first, we take the classical results \cite{slope} with respect to the Fr\'echet subdifferential for the epigraphical convergence and apply them directly to the usual Pontryagin Maximum Principle \cite{ClarLed,vinter} for some Bolza problem.
-Thus, we establish the necessary conditions for the overtaking criteria (see Theorems~\ref{9} and~\ref{8}), which notably require no asymptotic assumptions on the adjoint system and/or gradients of the cost functional.
+Adhering to this approach, we apply the classical results \cite{slope} with respect to the Fr\'echet subdifferential for the epigraphical convergence and refine the upper-estimates \cite[Theorem~6.2]{trieman} of the limiting subdifferential of the pointwise lower and upper limit (see Lemmata~\ref{cap} and \ref{co}).
+Further, we apply these estimates directly to the transversality condition of the classical Pontryagin Maximum Principle \cite{ClarkeNew,vinter} for some Bolza problems for the increasing sequence of time intervals.
+Thus, we establish the necessary conditions for the weakly overtaking and overtaking criteria (see Theorems~\ref{9} and~\ref{8}), which notably require no asymptotic assumptions on the motion, cost functional, adjoint variable, and its gradients.

-The second way consists of proving the Pontryagin Maximum Principle for the infinite-horizon control problem through an upper-estimate of subdifferentials that remain stable with respect to the pointwise convergence.
-To prove this, we refine the upper-estimate \cite[Theorem~6.2]{trieman} of the Fr\'echet subdifferential of the pointwise upper limit in the case of smooth functions, which are defined on a convex finite-dimensional subset (see Lemma~\ref{mymymy}).
-Subsequently, similarly \cite{ArVi}, we reduce the original control problem to the sequence of constrained optimization problems in finite-dimensional spaces, whereby admissible points for the finite-dimensional problems map into admissible processes for the original problem.
-Finally, the Lagrange multiplier rule \cite{Mord1980,borwein1998} entails all desired necessary conditions of the original problem, including all transversality conditions (see Theorems~\ref{7} and \ref{71}).

-A special focus of this paper is the question of the accuracy of the considered transversality conditions at infinity for the problem without asymptotic constraints.
-If the cost functional gradients have a limit for large time, the proposed transversality condition \eqref{WAKK} is explicit, i.e. it points to a unique solution of the adjoint system of \eqref{sys_psi}; moreover, this solution coincides with the co-state arc representation \cite{kr_as2004} proposed by A.\,V.\,Kryazhimskii and S.\,M.\,Aseev.
-On the other hand, in the case of the periodic functional, even for an infinite-horizon control problem linear in $x$ (see Example~\ref{1}), there is no hope to construct any explicit transversality condition on $\psi$ necessary for the weakly overtaking optimal criterion; each such condition is going to contain a ball.
-However, in this example, the proposed transversality condition \eqref{WAKK} is the strongest of all consistent with \eqref{maxH} conditions, depending only on the co-state arc.
+A special focus of this paper is the question of the accuracy of the considered transversality conditions at infinity for the problem without asymptotic constraint.
+If the cost functional gradients have a limit for large time, the proposed transversality condition \eqref{WAKKa} is explicit, i.e. it points to a unique solution to the adjoint system of \eqref{sys_psi}; moreover, this solution coincides with the co-state arc representation \cite{kr_as2004} proposed by Kryazhimskii and Aseev.
+On the other hand, in the case of the periodic functional, even for an infinite-horizon control problem linear in $x$ (see Example~\ref{1}), there is no hope to construct any explicit boundary condition on $\psi$ necessary for the weakly overtaking optimal criterion; each such condition is going to contain a ball.
+At the same time, in this example, the proposed condition \eqref{WAKKa} is the strongest of all consistent with \eqref{maxH} boundary conditions on the co-state arc.